-Unitranche debt is a type of debt that combines senior and subordinated debt into one debt instrument; it is usually used to facilitate a leveraged buyout.
+Unitranche Debt Definition | Investopedia Unitranche debt is a type of debt that combines senior and subordinated debt into one debt instrument; it is usually used to facilitate a leveraged buyout.
 The borrower would pay one interest rate to one lender, and the rate would usually fall between the rate for senior debt and subordinated notes.
 The unitranche debt instrument was created to simplify debt structure and accelerate the acquisition process.

+After the 2008 financial crisis, US regulators tightened lending standards for banks funding commercial and industrial loans.
+This left a gap in the market that has been filled by unitranche products being offered by alternative lenders (Fig. 1).
 Unitranche can be an attractive alternative to the traditional senior and junior credit structure.
 Because it is one combined product, unitranche lending simplifies the balance sheet and transaction process.
 However, a “convenience” premium is incurred with the extra structuring required.